 If your complaint is about the administrative processes or policies of a facility or a hospital, rather than the actions of a medical radiation and imaging technologist, then your complaint is outside the jurisdiction of the CMRITO.

-If your complaint is about administrative processes or policies of a clinic (Independent Health Facility) in Ontario, you can register your concern from the Ministry of Health and Long-Term Care's Independent Health Facilities Program page at www.health.gov.on.ca.
+If your complaint is about administrative processes or policies of a clinic (Independent Health Facility) in Ontario, you can register your concern from the Ministry of Health's Independent Health Facilities Program page at www.health.gov.on.ca.

 If your complaint is about the collection, use or disclosure of your personal information, you may wish to contact the Privacy Commissioner of Ontario at www.ipc.on.ca.